Why Destination Brands Need Different Rules Than Consumer Brands

 When a consumer brand isn't resonating, the company can reformulate, repackage, or reposition the product itself.
 When a destination brand isn't resonating, the place is still the place.
 The mountain is still there.
 The lake is still that shape.
 The town has the history it has.

 This means destination branding is fundamentally an act of interpretation, not invention.
-The brand strategist's job isn't to create a story from scratch -- it's to find the true story that already exists in the place and tell it in a way that resonates with the right audiences.
+The strategist's job isn't to create a story from scratch -- it's to find the true story that already exists in the place and tell it in a way that resonates with the right audiences.

-We've seen destination brands fail because the agency treated the place like a blank canvas.
-They imposed a trendy aesthetic that had nothing to do with the actual location.
+We've seen the opposite too: brands that failed because the agency treated the place like a blank canvas and imposed a trendy aesthetic with no connection to the location.
 It looked great in the pitch deck.
 It felt completely wrong when you were standing there.
+Authenticity in destination branding isn't a buzzword.
+It's a structural requirement.

+Consumer brands aim for consistency across time.
+Coca-Cola is Coca-Cola in January and July.
 Destination brands often need to be meaningfully different across seasons.
-A Lake Tahoe resort is selling powder skiing in January and beach access in July.
-These aren't minor variations -- they're fundamentally different experiences, different audiences, and different emotional territories.
+A Lake Tahoe resort is selling powder skiing in January and beach access in July -- fundamentally different experiences, different audiences, different emotional territories.
+Scottsdale's resort corridor runs the same problem in reverse: a brand built on winter warmth has to hold its shape through triple-digit summers, when the value proposition inverts.

-The solution is building the brand around the constant -- the thing that's true regardless of season.
+The solution is building the brand around what doesn't change.
 For a mountain destination, that might be the relationship between the guest and the landscape.
-For an entertainment district, it might be the energy of discovery.
-For a resort, it might be the quality of attention and care.
+For an entertainment district, the energy of discovery.
+For a resort, the quality of attention and care.
+Once the constant is defined, seasonal campaigns flex freely while the brand stays anchored.

 - Attribution is messy.
 A visitor might discover a destination through Instagram, research it on TripAdvisor, book through an OTA, and never touch the destination's owned channels.
 Did the brand influence that decision?